arian1123/TwitterEmotionIntensity/Final System/README.md

 **lexicons.py:** this script contains the methods to extract affect lexicon features for a single preprocessed tweet.
 Note besides tweetToEmoji method, the other parts of this script come from lexicons.py in https://github.com/amanjaiman/DNNTwitterEmoInt.

 **main.py:** this is the main script that integrate and run all the stages, and methods.
 It includes preprocessing, feature extraction, and regression/classification.
-To run a single stage, you can comment out the other two stages in main().
+You can specify the parameters in main() to let it run different stages for different years' data and different task(regression or classification).

 **preprocess.py:** this script contains Preprocessor class with all the methods for preprocessing as described in stage 1, and the method to read the row training tweets.
 It has three major functions, extract emojis, mapping emojis to unique strings and save them, and regular tweets (e.g. separating punctuations, deleting hashtag symbols, and break contractions).
 You can specify different values to the parameters to let the Preprocessor do different things.
 If you want to extract emojis, you can use preprocess.Preprocessor(define_emoji = True), it will extract emojis from 2018's training data of regression task for the default emotion, and save them to a file named test.txt.
 If you want to mapping emojis to unique strings and save them, you can use preprocess.Preprocessor(emoji_to_lexicon = True), it will map and save the mapped emojis to a file named emoji_lexicon.txt for the default emotion.
 If you want to regular tweets, you can simply use preprocess.Preprocessor(), it will regular tweets for the default emotion.